 The Screenrights Board is elected by members.
 Directors serve a three year term.
 Each year four directors resign and may stand for re-election.
-The Company Secretary and General Counsel is Marie Foyle.
+The Company Secretary and Chief Financial Officer is Susan Casali.

 Working predominantly in the production of live entertainment, formerly Director of Marketing, Asia-Pacific for BBC Worldwide.
 Originating Producer, Walking with Dinosaurs – The Live Experience.

 Director since 2003.
 Elected Chair 2006.

 Managing Director of Goalpost Pictures, with credits spanning three decades of award-winning feature films and television.
 Member of the Film Certification Advisory Board.
 Member of the Australian Institute of Company Directors.
 Ambassador for the Sydney Swans.

 Writer and former president of both the Australian Writers’ Guild and Australian Writers’ Foundation, Geoffrey is well known for his multi award-winning television programs including Mother and Son, BabaKiueria and Grass Roots.
 Geoffrey has also served two terms on the board of Screen NSW, and in 2009 received an Order of Australia.

 Director since 2016.

 Professor Behrendt is a Eualeyai/Kamillaroi woman.
 Professor of Law and Director of Research at the Jumbunna Indigenous House of Learning at the University of Technology, Sydney.
 Chair of the Humanities and Creative Arts panel of the Australian Research Council College of Experts.
 Board member of the Museum of Contemporary Art, Tranby Aboriginal College and Director of Bangarra Dance Theatre.